Some of the questions we get the most are about camping power…how do I charge my laptop, power my camping fridge or use an electric hob when camping?

 Tip 2: Check the polarity – some sites (more so in Europe) have reversed polarity, where the live and neutral are the wrong way round.
 It can be a shock hazard, so it’s safest to check it with a plug-in polarity tester (only a fiver).
 If you find the connections are reversed, then an adaptor sorts it out.

 Tip 4.
 Some continental campsites have a different type of socket.
-If so, you’ll need a cheap euro adaptor (around £7).
+If so, you’ll need a cheap continental or euro adaptor (around £7).
 Campsites can often lend or sell you one, but taking your own can pay off.

 The best way to power your fridge